Skip to Main Content

 • Search for the manuscript in PubMed

-• Note: this is the best option if your paper is listed in PubMed
+• Note: this is the best option if your paper is listed in PubMed, but the PubMed record and PMID will likely not be available to you immediately after the manuscript is accepted by the journal.

-• DOI - if you don't have the PMID but you do have the DOI from the journal, use this button
+• DOI - if you have the DOI from the journal, use this button

 • Search for the manuscript in your My NCBI My Bibliography